 a.
 To the issuer

-To occupy and use a building we must obtain the license proving the regularity of the construction work, represented by the Permit of Conclusion (Habite-se) or equivalent certificate, issued by the City in which the property is located.
+To occupy and use a building the Company must obtain the license proving the regularity of the construction work, represented by the Permit of Conclusion (Habite-se) or equivalent certificate, issued by the City in which the property is located.
 In addition, non-residential properties must have the following licenses to operate regularly: (i) Permit and License of Use and Operation, issued by the due Municipal Government; and (ii) Inspection Order of the Fire Department, issued by the Fire Department.

 The lack of such permits may lead to penalties ranging from fines to, as the case may be, the need to demolish the area built irregularly or, worst case scenario, the closure of the respective unit.
-The possible imposition of penalties in relation to our units, especially the closure of a unit, could have a detrimental effect on our activities.
+The possible imposition of penalties in relation to the Company’s units, especially the closure of a unit, could have a detrimental effect on our activities.
 In addition, in case of an accident, the absence of these licenses may lead to civil and criminal liability, as well as the cancellation of any insurance policy of the properties in question, as well as possible damages to the Company‘s image.

 The above factors may be due to malware (such as computer viruses), ransomware, worm, phishing, social engineering, exploitation of environmental and system weaknesses, contamination (whether intentional or accidental) of networks and systems by third parties with which the data exchange, as well as other types of attacks.